argonne-lcf/CompPerfWorkshop/05_scaling-DL/README.md

 - Existing frameworks ([Horovod](https://horovod.readthedocs.io/en/stable/index.html), [DeepSpeed](https://github.com/microsoft/DeepSpeed), [DDP](https://pytorch.org/docs/stable/notes/ddp.html), etc.)
     - Typically relatively simple to get up and running (minor modifications to existing code)
 - All of the workers own a replica of the model
-- The global batch of data is split into multiple mini-batches and processed by different workers
+- The global batch of data is split into multiple mini-batches and processed by different workers (as shown in figure below)
 - Each worker computes the corresponding loss and gradients with respect to the data it processes
 - Before updating of the parameters at each epoch, the loss and gradients are averaged across all workers through a collective operation
+    - [Concepts — Horovod documentation](https://horovod.readthedocs.io/en/stable/concepts_include.html)
     - Relatively simple to implement, `MPI_Allreduce` is the only communication operation required
-    - [Concepts — Horovod documentation](https://horovod.readthedocs.io/en/stable/concepts_include.html)
+    - `MPI` defines the function `MPI_Allreduce` to reduce values from all ranks and then broadcast the result back to all processes
+    - There are multiple different ways to implement the allreduce, and it may vary from problem to problem[^4], [^5]

 - Our recent presentation on data-parallel training is available on [youtube](https://youtu.be/930yrXjNkgM)
-- In the data-parallel approach, all workers own a replica of the model.
-The global batch of data is split into multiple minibatches, as shown in the figure below, and processed by different workers.
-- Each worker computes the corresponding loss and gradients with respect to the local data it possesses.
-Before updating the parameters at each epoch, the loss and gradients are averaged among all the workers through a collective `allreduce` operation.
-    - `MPI` defines the function `MPI_Allreduce` to reduce values from all ranks and broadcast the result of the reduction such that all processes have a copy of it at the end of the operation.
-    - There are multiple different ways to implement the allreduce, and it may vary from problem to problem[^4], [^5]

 <img src="assets/avgGrads.svg" width="66%">